 City of Medford Oregon / Parks and Recreation / Oregon Hills ParkOregon Hills Park

-Soon to be Medford's newest park.
-A sustainable park design providing for annual event storm water treatment, a year round stream, solar exposure for buildings, an abundance of existing native vegetation will remain, and innovative child play options.
-The City will specify native drought tolerant plants, and balance cut and fill on site.
+Located just off of East McAndrews Rd on Tamarack Drive, Medford's newest park is a sustainable park design providing for annual event storm water treatment, a year round stream, solar exposure for buildings, an abundance of native vegetation, and innovative child play options.

 1) Parking Lot-Pervious Asphalt :

 - storm water will sheet flow into a bio-swale, vegetated with native species.
 The designed slope and vegetation will encourage infiltration of the water into the soil and filtration of sediments out of the storm water, trapping them in the bio-swale.